usmanhameed2017/al-raad/README.md

 Additionally, I worked on the User Settings page, allowing users to modify their profile information.

+📅 20th August, 2025

+Today, I successfully integrated DataTable into my project using **react-datatable-component** package.

+Built a fully scalable and reusable component with clean and optimized code.

+Implemented server-side pagination and searching to efficiently handle large datasets.

+Added a limit selection feature, so data is dynamically fetched from the API based on the user’s selection.

+Used debounce technique for search inputs to reduce unnecessary API calls and ensure optimized performance.

 ---

 ### ⚙ Setup Installation